The Fight

 Watch as Clarence introduces you to the ongoing fight for civil rights through school choice.

-As Clarence says in the video, he is 100% in support of school choice and North Carolina's Opportunity Scholarship Program, despite Governor Roy Cooper calling the program "an expense we should stop in our state."
-This is not the only time Roy Cooper has spoken in opposition to this program, which today helps over 12,000 students from lower-income families have equal access to the school of their choice.
+As Clarence says in the video, he is 100% in support of school choice and North Carolina's Opportunity Scholarship Program, despite former Governor Roy Cooper calling the program "an expense we should stop in our state."
+This is not the only time Roy Cooper has spoken in opposition to this program, which today helps over 100,000 students have equal access to the school of their choice.

 See more of Roy Cooper, in his own words, against school choice here.